About

 Freelance violist Clio Tilton delights in the diversity and excitement in her career.
 Seeking to share her gifts both through teaching and performing, she can be heard around the Bay Area in a wide range of groups: early music ensembles, symphony orchestras, chamber groups, and rock bands.

-Clio performs regularly as a substitute with the San Francisco Symphony, the San Francisco Chamber Orchestra, the San Francisco Contemporary Players, Oakland Symphony, American Bach Soloists, and as well as other regional orchestras.
-Sought after as a chamber musician, Clio has performed with the Friction Quartet, Classical Revolution, and is a founding member of the Chamber Music Society of San Francisco.
-She has recorded for Time Warner with the Camerata de Lausanne, and has also been heard in recordings with Shajarian, Geographer, and Meklit.
+Clio has performed with the San Francisco Chamber Orchestra as a core member for over a decade, and has worked with ensembles throughout the Bay Area in her time there.
+She has enjoyed performing with the San Francisco Symphony, San Francisco Contemporary Players, Oakland Symphony, Berkeley Symphony, Magik Magik Orchestra, and the American Bach Soloists.
+Sought after as a chamber musician, Clio has performed with the Friction Quartet, Ives Collective, is a founding member of the Chamber Music Society of San Francisco, and is a frequent Candlelight Concerts contributor.
+She has recorded for Time Warner with the Camerata de Lausanne, and has also recorded with numerous ensembles in genres ranging from classical to film scores to pop.